yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     <i>
     ```

-    Use the following as the contents and update the [SUFFIX] to match your ingress DNS name
+    Use the following as the contents and update the [SUFFIX] and [AZURE-REGION] to match your ingress DNS name

     ```yaml
     apiVersion: extensions/v1beta1